 Printing and Copying

 There are three copier/printer/scanner machines in the Arts Library: two on the main level and one on the lower level.
-Color copying and printing is available via one of the machines on the main level.
+Color copying and printing are available on all machines.

-Copying or printing in library locations across campus requires a Uniprint account and costs $0.10 per one-sided black-and-white image, $0.02 per second side, and $0.30 per color image.
+Copying or printing in library locations across campus requires a BluePrint account and costs $0.10 per one-sided black-and-white image, $0.02 per second side, and $0.25 per color image.